SithuminiHK/Recyclabe_Object_Classification/README.md

 -data/README.md: Includes the dataset description and download link.

--src/: Contains Python scripts for various stages of the project:
+-Python scripts for various stages of the project:

   -preprocessing.py: preprocessing raw data for training and testing.